Hire an Experienced Attorney for a Broken Non-Disclosure Agreement

 The workplace, the entertainment industry and other highly-sensitive cases commonly use two different types of non-disclosure agreements.
 Pre-drafted NDA forms are common for parties issuing contracts in mass, and citizens who don’t have any legal experience.

-Unilateral NDA: One party issues a legally-binding contract that is used for the containment of sensitive information by the other party.
+Unilateral NDA: One party issues a legally binding contract that is used for the containment of sensitive information by the other party.
 You should not sign the NDA before the issuer has signed.
 Your legal obligation to the contract terms begin the second you sign your name.

 Mutual NDA: Both parties agree to keep certain sensitive information confidential.
-Both sides will benefit from guarding the same private information or trade separate pieces of information as intellectual collateral.
+Both sides will benefit from guarding the same private information or trading separate pieces of information as intellectual collateral.
 If you accept money in exchange for keeping undisclosed information, then the non-disclosure agreement is mutual.

 There are instances where employees sign a non-disclosure agreement.
 This is for the sake of safeguarding the business’s operations.
 It is to prevent employees from exposing company secrets or tarnishing the company in a harmful way.
 You shouldn’t conceal information that might lead to a criminal arrest because a non-disclosure agreement doesn’t protect illegal activity.
 Make sure to consult a lawyer before making any decisions or turning in information to law enforcement officials.